The Olympian Language

 Nouns and Plurality

 Nouns occur in a single invariant form.
-Historically, the Othryian Direct (nominative) -u was prosodically weak and reduced to a schwa, then either dropped completely (e.g., dīwu > ʒīw) or strengthened to -a where cluster constraints forbade the drop (e.g., uni > ũa).
-The Objective (accusative) endings -un and -um nasalized into a final nasal vowel (e.g., umtun > ũã).
+Historically, the Othryian Direct (nominative) -u was prosodically weak and reduced to a schwa, then either dropped completely (e.g., dīwu > ʒīw), strengthened to -a when its onset was an obstruent that needed support (e.g., tiku > ika, viaʒu > viaʒa), or fed irregular contractions (e.g., uni > ũa).
+The Objective (accusative) endings -un and -um nasalised into a final nasal vowel (e.g., umtun > ũã).
 The Possessive, Dative, Instrumental, and Vocative endings all reduced or dropped.
 Olympian speakers eventually reanalyzed these resulting variant surface endings as lexical accidents.

 Number is unmarked on most nouns.
 When necessary, plurality is indicated by numerals, the quantifier muʁya (“many”, from Othryian muriyo), or the enclitic =a in a partitive construction (“of the _”).
 A fossilized plural -ou survives in a few archaic and ritual forms, such as dīwou (“the gods”), which is used in formal invocations.